PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 AST identity and direct owner/wrapper equality for static/dynamic, multiple, scalar, shared/public constants, quantization, pruning, rejection, and atomicity cases.
 Validate sequentially, commit and push, and do not create a pull request.

+## Nested-Concat/Mul/Transpose ownership extraction: completed state

+The corrected owner now resides in `onnx2tf/tflite_builder/passes/concat_tree_mul_add_bridge_layout.py`.
+Its function and the corrected raw owner at checkpoint `4111187c` are each 675 lines and have identical ASTs.
+The central lowerer imports it under the private `_optimize_concat_tree_mul_add_transpose_nhwc_bridge_chains_pass` alias and keeps the historical private name as a one-return wrapper.
+Its position after the extracted Concat/Mul/Add/Add/Mean/Reshape owner and before singleton-gate recovery in both terminal sequences is unchanged.
+The pass module does not import the lowerer.

+Seventeen direct owner/wrapper comparisons cover ordinary static and dynamic metadata, two matches, scalar constants, shared collision-safe and public- output clones, public-input and variable rejection, per-axis quantization, unmatched pruning, missing and late metadata, malformed axes, reverse nested topology, a public internal boundary, and reverse or duplicate source producers.
+Deep-copied executions produce identical statistics and complete normalized ModelIR state, including buffers, quantization, options, provenance, topology, metadata, lineage, and diagnostics.

+Validation completed sequentially as follows:

+- corrected checkpoint/module AST comparison: exact, 675 lines each;
+- focused safety plus owner/wrapper contract: `59 passed in 0.58s`;
+- focused contract, the three adjacent extracted Concat bridge contracts, and ordered architecture suite: `510 passed in 19.29s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.54s`;
+- targeted Ruff for the new module and focused test, Python compilation, and whitespace checks: passed;
+- the central lowerer retains exactly five pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+The move is mechanically identical to the corrected checkpoint.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, ordered runtime behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, inventory and characterize the next raw source-order owner before editing it: the 543-line `_optimize_transpose_stridedslice_pad_concat_mul_add_posttranspose_nhwc_chains`.
+Its existing public fixture remains in `tests/test_tflite_builder_direct.py`, and all three production calls are already asserted by architecture tests.
+Move the fixture into a focused module; freeze positive, multiple-match, StridedSlice/Pad constants, Concat/Mul/Add constants, metadata, quantization, topology, public-boundary, pruning, fixed-point, statistics, and ordered-call behavior; and record unsafe behavior as strict xfails before correction.
+Keep validation minimal and strictly sequential, commit and push coherent checkpoints, and do not create a pull request.